atomoxetine/nvim/README.md

 ```

-This config uses the Lazy.nvim package manager.
+This config uses the Lazy.nvim plugin manager.

 ### Plugins (29 total)